thesourcerer8/SSDdiag/README.md

 * takes approximately 1 minute to execute

 System requirements:
-* OpenOCD.org and a supported JTAG adapter (at the moment only Novena is a certified JTAG adapter)
+* OpenOCD.org and a supported JTAG adapter (must be 1.8v tolerant, FT2232H-based adapters are common and work well)
 * Perl.org

 Supported SSDs: